 Frank Gassi, who played guitar in Wiggins' combos from 1945 to 1947, was born in Utica, New York in 1909.
 He was married to Christine Randol, who worked the clubs regularly from 1946 through the early 1960s as a singer/pianist, and recorded for Vitacoustic in 1947 (one single would appear in 1949 on Old Swing-Master).

-The Wiggins group would continue into 1946, and Featheringill hinted at the Sultan recording session in his June 1946 column, "Is it true they recently (and at last) were waxed by a new recording company?"
+The Wiggins group would continue into 1946, and Featheringill hinted at the Sultan recording session in his June 1946 column: "Is it true they recently (and at last) were waxed by a new recording company?"
 The next month, Wiggins had left the Brass Rail for a gig at the Aquarium in New York.
-Down Beat in its issue of July 29, 1946 listed the same personnel for the Aquarium band that Wiggins had used back in December 1945.
-So we will assume that it was this same group that recorded for Sultan.
+Down Beat for July 29, 1946 listed the same personnel for the Aquarium band that Wiggins had used back in December 1945.
+So we will assume that this same group recorded for Sultan.
 (Existing discographies include no personnel for this session.)

 Metronome in its October 1946 issue had nice things to say about the Eddie Wiggins sides, including the leader's multi-instrumental talents: "This little band from Chicago, which opened at New York's Aquarium last month, jumps healthily in 'Onyx,' with good solos by alto and vibes and some spirited riffing.
 Nothing sensational here, but very good for an unknown band of which you expected nothing.
 'Orientale' shifts the alto man to oboe for a performance that sounds alarmingly like its title and is a weird mixture of exotic sound effects and jump piano.
 It gets better as it goes along and turns out to be a fast blues, then back comes that oboe."